 3. Fish Oil and Omega-3 - Researchers found that infants born to mothers with higher blood levels of the omega-3 fatty acid docosahexaenoic acid (DHA) at delivery had advanced levels of attention spans up to age 2.
 During the first six months of life, these infants were two months ahead of those babies whose mothers had lower DHA levels.
 The FDA recommends eating up to 12 ounces (two average meals) a week of a variety of fish and shellfish that are low in mercury, such as shrimp, canned light tuna, salmon, pollock, and catfish.

 4. Moderate Exercise - Exercise during pregnancy could be beneficial for improving fetal breathing movements and also for autonomous nervous system development, according to a study presented at The American Physiological Society.
 A study conducted by James F. Clapp, M.D., of Case Western Reserve University in Cleveland also found evidence suggesting that mothers who continue to work out during pregnancy have smarter babies.
+Also, according to a new study by researchers at the University of Montreal, as little as 20 minutes of exercise three times per week can advance a newborn’s brain activity, Aerobic exercise increase mitochondrial activity in a mother's brain, and this effect crosses the placenta and benefit the fetal brain as well.

 4. Bacon and eggs – boost the intelligence of the unborn baby , according to Dr. Gerald Weissmann, editor-in-chief of the Federation of American Societies for Experimental Biology journal.
 This is caused by the micronutrient choline, which is vital in having babies in the womb develop parts of their brains linked to memory and recall.